labstreaminglayer/App-Zephyr/README.md

 Usage
 =====

-1. Switch on the BioHarness using the button (it should either blink orange or have a constant orange LED).
+1. Switch on the sensor using the button (it should either blink orange or have a constant orange LED).
 2. Optionally configure the device using the tools provided with the device (e.g., set subject info, device clock, configure logging, and so on).